Combimac

-COMBIMAC is a manufacturer of special electric motors and centrifugal fans located in the town Emmen, the Netherlands.
+COMBIMAC is a manufacturer of special electric motors and centrifugal fans located in Emmen, Netherlands.

 History

 Pelger

 The company was originally founded on 1 November 1919 as Pelger in Rotterdam in the Netherlands by Mr. Willem D. Pelger, with a funding capital of 40 Dutch guilders The company started at the Zwanesteeg 4 in Rotterdam as a direct current electric motor repair shop.
 In 1920 the first employee was offered a job.
 Direct current motors were in use in Rotterdam, as a result of the direct current power supply instead of alternating current supply in these early days of electric grid.
 In March 1926 the company moved to the Paardenstraat 5 and in May 1929 they moved on to the Van Speykstraat 86–102 in Rotterdam.
 In 1936 a centrifugal fan, brake motors and small induction motors program from another manufacturer named HSM (short for: Heinke-Schuitema-Musselkanaal) in Musselkanaal was bought and brought to Rotterdam.
 Mr. K.W.
 Heinke, one of the former owners and mechanical engineer of HSM also moved to work at the factory in Rotterdam.
 In the same year 40 off. patents were applied for, with reference to three inventions: the centrifugal switch, the centrifugal fan housing and the principle of a squirrel-cage rotor.
 The Pelger repair shop gradually evolved into a factory designing and manufacturing special electric motors and centrifugal fans.
 After some time the two original company names Pelger and HSM were changed into a variant of the existing names: Holland Special Machines Pelger or HSM-Pelger.